Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Experiment

 For the video backbone, we use a 34-layer, R(2+1)-D~\citep{tran2018closer} network pre-trained on IG65M~\cite{ghadiyaram2019large} and a S3D~\cite{miech19endtoend} network pre-trained on HowTo100M.
 We pre-extract video features and concatenate the two 3D-CNN outputs to form $e_x \in \mathbb{R}^{M\times1024}$ as a video input.

-Our model uses multilingual BERT (mBERT)~\cite{devlin2018bert} or XLM-Roberta-large (XLM-R)~\cite{artetxe-etal-2020-cross}, where the latter achieves near SoTA cross-lingual transfer performance for NLP tasks.
+For the text backbone, we use multilingual BERT (mBERT)~\cite{devlin-etal-2019-bert} or XLM-Roberta-large (XLM-R)~\cite{artetxe-etal-2020-cross}, where the latter achieves near SoTA zero-shot cross-lingual transfer performance for NLP tasks.
 Following~\citet{xtreme}, instead of using the top layer, we output the 12-th layer in XLM-R and mBERT.
 For vision-language tasks, we freeze layers below 9 as this setup empirically performs the best.

-We use a 2-layer Transformer with 4-head attention for each TP module.
+Our model employs a 2-layer Transformer with 4-head attention for the text and video transformer pooling (TP) modules.
 The embedding dimension $D$ is set to 1024.
 We use the Adam~\citep{kingma2014adam} optimizer and a $0.0002$ learning rate to train our model for 16 (pre-training) and 10 (fine-tuning) epochs.
+The softmax temperature in all noise contrastive objectives is set to $0.1$.